shri30yans/Amazon-Wishlist-Chrome-Extension/readme.md

 ### Usage

 1. Once installed select the extension.
 A popup will be seen.
+2. Open any Amazon product page which has a Wish List button and is in stock.
-2. Enter the product's ASIN value.
+3. Enter the product's ASIN value in the popup.
-3. Click on the "Add to Wish List" button to add that product to your wishlist.
+4. Click on the "Add to Wish List" button to add that product to your wishlist.